Joe D'Ambrosio Book Artist

 [underlined hand written Joseph J. D'Ambrosio]

-Joseph J. D'Ambrosio" — Colophon.
+Joseph J. D'Ambrosio"

 I commented in the introduction on how my first book was supposed to have been a musical play, and how I used the book of the play as the text of the book, the lyrics as poetry, and the actual music as graphic artwork because they both convey emotion without using words.
-The reason it did not become a musical play was that I was disenchanted with the music that | was writing.
+The reason it did not become a musical play was that I was disenchanted with the music that I was writing.
 My music was non-melodic and more of a chant.
 Little did I know that much of the music at that time being

 Written for the New York stage was heading in that direction.

+The text is written simply as if penned by an unworldly person.
+Why?
 So there would be a contrast, or conflict, between the author of the text and the writer of the poetry.
 In this manner there are two separate voices speaking, even though they emit from the same author.
 The poetic voice is sober and inserted in various parts of the story much the same as musical numbers are inserted into the fabric of a musical play: they entertain while still advancing the story.
 The poetry looks back on the text thus far and comments satirically on the inept characters within the story and the inanity of the author himself.
 The graphics reflect and heighten the emotional conflict between the two views.

 When I write, I create the characters and the situation, then sit back and report to the reader how they are acting and what they are doing.
 Many times I am aghast at what my characters do; but if they do it, l report it.
 I don't believe I have ever censored a character, no matter how outrageous or abominable that character became.